aws/copilot-cli/site/content/docs/developing/publish-subscribe.en.md

       tries: 5
 ```

-Copilot will create a subscription between this worker service's queue and the `orders` topic from the `api` service.
+Copilot will create a subscription between this worker service's queue and the `ordersTopic` topic from the `api` service.
 It will also inject the queue URI into the service container under the environment variable `COPILOT_QUEUE_URI`.

 ### Javascript Example